arunkd13/arunkd13.github.io/content/blog/apcnf.md

     Obviously this is the easist principles to follow if you aren't constrained by needing high yields.
-In addition to saving money, chemicals like Glyphosate which is used as a weedicide, is still not provien conclusively as harmless.
+In addition to saving money, chemicals like Glyphosate which is used as a weedicide, pose a risk to human health.
+Here I prefer using the [precautionary principle](https://en.wikipedia.org/wiki/Precautionary_principle) of not using a technique that has a risk of damaging human health than waiting for it to be proven.

 I have learnt a lot from APCNF and it surely gives me more confidence that what I set out to do i.e. grow food without using fossil fuels, can be achieved.